prouast/rouast/README.md

 2. Create buckets on Amazon S3 and upload your website data

 I use two buckets as outlined in [this guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-before-you-begin), one for the `www` domain and one for the apex domain (redirects to the `www` domain).
+Configure one bucket for static website hosting, upload the files, allow public access, and set the bucket policy.
+Configure the other bucket for redirect and allow public access.

 3. Get a certificate from Amazon Certificate Manager